AndreasGerken/gym-point-env/README.md

 The point environment has the standard 2 dimensional state and action space.
 The action is a move command to the state.
 The goal is a two dimensional circle with a position and a fixed margin.
 The goal position is set randomly with the initialization.

 The environment is compatible with [DDPG](https://github.com/openai/baselines/tree/master/baselines/ddpg).
-Convergence is not jet proven.
+Convergence is not yet proven.
 ```
  python3 -m baselines.ddpg.main --env-id PointEnv-v0
  ```